- Winter Wren (Blade and Rose #0.5)

 - Blood of the Wolf (Blade and Rose #4.5)

 - The Dragon King (Blade and Rose #5)

 A captured lord.
 A dying knight.
 And a heroine who refuses to abandon either.

 Seventeen-year-old mage apprentice Rielle accompanies her master on a mission to save a lord from a town under mercenary control.
 But mercenaries aren't the only newcomers to town.

-"Winter Wren" is a 7,000-word fantasy adventure short story, a prequel to the romantic epic-fantasy series Blade & Rose.
+"Winter Wren" is a 7,000-word fantasy adventure short story, a prequel to the romantic epic-fantasy series Blade and Rose.